Usual tedious disclaimer:

 Xena pulled out of Diana's arms, narrowing her eyes.
 "What do you mean by that?"

-Xena relaxed, thinking about the past.
+Xena relaxed, thinking about their shared past.
 "You were a pretty cute baby, too.
 Your hair was so blonde when you were born, then darkened to light brown as you grew up.
 I guess you were the closest thing to a baby sister that I ever had."
 Xena hesitated, then reached over for Diana's hand.
 "I'll be okay now, I promise.
 No more nightmares to disturb your sleep."

 Diana squeezed Xena's hand back, then leaned over and kissed Xena's cheek.
 "I'm here if you need me," she said softly.
 Xena nodded, then released her hand, burrowing back under her covers.